yangliumech/yangliumech.github.io/_pages/cv.md

 Selected Publications
 ======

-1. Tao Zhang, Luis Dorfmann, Yang Liu∗.
+1. Tao Zhang, Luis Dorfmann, Yang Liu.
 Buckling of residually stressed cylindrical tubes under compression.
 International Journal of Solids and Structures.
 2025, 321, 113578.
 2. Yang Liu, Rui-Cheng Liu, Wanyu Ma and Alain Goriely.
 Post-buckling of fiber-reinforced soft tissues.
 Journal of the Mechanics and Physics of Solids.
 2025, 203, 106220.
 3. Yang Liu, Alain Goriely, L. Angela Mihai.
 Elephant trunk wrinkles: A mathematical model of function and form.
 Nonlinearity.
 2025, 38(3), 035004.
 4. Yang Liu, Qianqian Ji and Alain Goriely.
 Surface wrinkling of a hyperelastic half-space coated by a liquid crystal elastomer film.
 International Journal of Solids and Structures.
 2024, 299, 112895.